Renaldo Snipes

-Renaldo Snipes (born Reenaold Snipes on August 15, 1956) is a retired American professional boxer, best known for his world championship bout with Larry Holmes.
+Renaldo Snipes (born Reenaold Snipes on August 15, 1956) is a retired American professional boxer.
+He unsuccessfully challenged Larry Holmes for the world heavyweight championship in 1981.
 He notably took victories over Heavyweight Boxing Champions Trevor Berbick and Gerrie Coetzee as well as a win over contender Johnny du Plooy.

 Amateur career

 Snipes was a two-time Chicago Golden Gloves Champion (1977 and 1978).
 He lost on a first-round stoppage to future heavyweight contender Eddie Gregg in the 1978 Intercity match-ups between Chicago and New York Golden Glove winners.

 Professional career

 Nicknamed "Mister" Snipes, Snipes started off his career successfully, with a first-round knockout of Carl Halliburton.
 That fight was on the same card on which future heavyweight contender James Tillis made his debut.
 21 more wins followed, and he challenged world heavyweight champion Larry Holmes for the title November 6, 1981 in Pittsburgh.
 Snipes knocked down the champion in the seventh round.
 However Holmes got up and Snipes was stopped in Round 11.
 Snipes complained that Holmes was the beneficiary of a long count.
 Films show, however, that the claim is exaggerated; Holmes rose at the count of 4 and though badly hurt, fought off the charging Snipes for the remainder of the round.
 Snipes fought a string of world-class fighters after the Holmes bout, in contests that mostly descended into wildly entertaining brawls.
 He amassed a record of 39 wins (22 by knockout), 8 losses, and 1 draw.
 In his career he fought boxers Larry Holmes, Trevor Berbick, Gerrie Coetzee, Tim Witherspoon, Greg Page, Eddie Mustafa Muhammad, Alfredo Evangelista, Rickey Parkey, South African puncher Johnny DuPlooy and many more.